AmitDhangarsCodeverse/A.I-Mitra-Based-on-Gemini-API-/README.md

 Welcome to **A.I.
 Mitra**, an advanced AI-powered chatbot platform built using the **Gemini API**.
 This project enables interactive communication with an AI that understands natural language and generates human-like responses.
 Whether you're building a chatbot for your platform or just exploring the capabilities of AI, **A.I.
 Mitra** offers the tools and functionality you need.

 ---
-**UPDATE** From feburary it is not responsive to all aspect of device instead of that i made it only desktop-first-approach.
+**UPDATE** From feburary it is not responsive to all aspect of device instead of that i made it only desktop-first-approach based but it is still upto you to do modifications files are available in respository.
 ## 🏆 Features

 - **Natural Language Processing (NLP):** A.I.
 Mitra uses the Gemini API for processing and understanding user inputs in natural language.